horoeka-2021/odd-jobs/README.md

   * build-knex - This will create tables
   * build-webpack - This will build the webpack bundle file for client components
 * heroku-cleanup - This will start any tasks needed after all the builds finished

-## To do
-* Add Redux with testing
-* Add authentication & authorization with JWT and testing

-## Stretch
-* CSS - using TailwindCSS or material UI
-* Refactoring package.json - adjust package versions